Keith Park: Death

 In his later years Park suffered a series of heart attacks.
-He took ill in Auckland on 2 February 1975 and was admitted to hospital, where he died on 6 February, aged 82.
+He became ill in Auckland on 2 February 1975 and was admitted to hospital, where he died on 6 February, aged 82.
 Park was accorded a military funeral, the service being held at Holy Trinity Cathedral in Parnell.
 Condolences were sent by Elizabeth II and Battle of Britain pilot Johnny Kent.
 His remains were cremated and, at the request of his surviving son Ian, his ashes scattered over Waitemata Harbour from an aircraft.

 Later that year, on 12 September, a memorial service was held in London at St Clement Danes on the Strand.
 One of the speakers was Douglas Bader, who during his speech noted: "British military history of this century has been enriched with the names of great fighting men from New Zealand.
 Keith Park's name is carved into that history alongside those of his peers."